agirishkumar/MedScript/data_pipeline/README.md

 To run the pipeline:

-- Navigate to the data-pipeline directory from the root folder
+- Navigate to the data_pipeline directory from the root folder

     ```bash
-    cd data-pipeline
+    cd data_pipeline
     ```

 - Create a secrets folder to store the service account key